Why It's So Hard To Stop The World's Looming Famines

 How do you explain what's happening right now?

 In these four countries of Yemen, South Sudan, Somalia and northern Nigeria, we've got a combo of [not only] drought but conflict, too, which has really tipped some of these countries, or regions of these countries, over the edge.
 And this is a very severe situation.
-In these countries, 1.4 million children face death because they're severely malnourished, which means a small thing, an infection, diarrhea, would tip them over the edge and allow them to die.
+In these countries, 1.4 million children face death because they're severely malnourished — which means a small thing, an infection, diarrhea, would tip them over the edge and allow them to die.
 So we're racing against time to help save these children that are in this very difficult situation.

-Let's begin with Yemen because it has the largest number of people in need.
+Let's begin with Yemen, because it has the largest number of people in need.
 UNICEF says 400,000 children are severely malnourished.
 And that's not the only problem in Yemen.

 There's a terrible war that's been going on many years in Yemen.
 It's led to the destruction of the whole health system, a lot of the water and sanitation system.
 So not only do we have a nutrition crisis, with many children starving, we also now have a cholera crisis with many children facing very severe consequences of either what we call acute watery diarrhea or cholera, and both of them kill young children.
 Many of the health workers, doctors, nurses aren't even being paid.
-They [the children] don't get the right support, and they die very quickly.
+[The children] don't get the right support, and they die very quickly.

 In Nigeria, the famine is somewhat regional — the northeast region of the country affected by fighting, by Boko Haram.
 Somalia is facing political fighting but also drought.